nvoulgaris/blog/content/post/graphql-schema.md

 +++
-title = "The Anatomy of a GraphQL Schema" date = "2024-06-17" image = "img/posts/graphql_introduction.jpeg"
+title = "The Anatomy of a GraphQL Schema" date = "2024-07-14" image = "img/posts/graphql_schema.jpeg"
 tags = ["GraphQL"]
 description = "The Blueprint for Graph Data access"
 +++

 One of the key features of GraphQL is that it is client-driven.
+The server provides access to a mesh of interconnected data and the client can navigate in it.
+The contract between the two parties, which defines the protocol for this data exchange, is a GraphQL schema.

+The GraphQL schema mechanism possesses some clever and powerful features, in order to support this elaborate communication.
+In this post, we will explore both the basic and a few advanced features.

 ## Types

 ### Objects
 The objects represent the nodes of the graph.
 They are the primary building blocks of a GraphQL schema, as they define the structure of the data.
-An object definition also contains the fields that this object has.
+An object definition also contains the fields of the object.
+The `type` keyword is used to define an object.

-Example:
+The following schema snippet defines an object that represents a book entity.

 ```graphql
 type Book {
   id: ID!